charliemitchell/glad/README.md

   Example of Using The extend feature
  ```
-   // Best to do this during bootstrapping
+   // Best to do this in your initializer

    var dataVersions = require('glad').dataVersions;